charissefoo/charissefoo.github.io/content/portfolio/jewellery-ecommerce.md

 categories: Interactive
 client: Retail, Small Business
 service: UX Design
-weight: 1
+weight: 2
 ---

 ### Overview

-I've been working as a freelance product designer for a local jewellery store.
+I worked as a freelance product designer for a local jewellery store.

 The business owners had just opened a new physical retail store.
 As they'd had success with social media sales in the past, they wanted to **formalise their expansion to the online market through a native mobile app.**